 - Beverages are not sold in plastic bottles.

 * Foodware includes dinnerware, drinkware, silverware, and ramekins/containers.

-** Exceptions may be made for alternatives made from other naturally occurring materials and reusables.
+** Exceptions may be made for naturally occurring materials (e.g. hay, bamboo) and reusables (e.g. metal, glass), not including bio-based plastic.
 Straws should be provided to anyone who needs one, including people with disabilities.
 Read more here.